mjordan/islandora_fpr/modules/README.md

 ## Configuration

 None.
+It only needs to be enabled.

 ## Usage

 To see this module in action, you need to "Regenerate all derivatives" (under an object's "Properties" tab).
 The following conditions must be in place:

-*The object's OBJ datastream must have a Mimetype of "image/jpeg" *The object must have an FPR_ACCESS_CMD datastream
+* The object's OBJ datastream must have a Mimetype of "image/jpeg"
+* The object must have an FPR_ACCESS_CMD datastream

 ## Maintainer